-A comma-separated list of debug flags that correspond to sudo's Debug entry in sudo.conf(5), if there is one.
-The flags are passed to the plugin as they appear in sudo.conf(5).
-The syntax used by sudo and the sudoers plugin is subsystem@priority but the plugin is free to use a different format so long as it does not include a comma (',').
-There is not currently a way to specify a set of debug flags specific to the plugin--the flags are shared by sudo and the plugin.
+A debug file path name followed by a space and a comma-separated list of debug flags that correspond to the plugin's Debug entry in sudo.conf(5), if there is one.
+The flags are passed to the plugin exactly as they appear in sudo.conf(5).
+The syntax used by sudo and the sudoers plugin is subsystem@priority but a plugin is free to use a different format so long as it does not include a comma (',').
+Prior to sudo 1.8.12, there was no way to specify plugin-specific debug_flags so the value was always the same as that used by the sudo front end and did not include a path name, only the flags themselves.
+As of version 1.7 of the plugin interface, sudo will only pass debug_flags if sudo.conf(5) contains a plugin-specific Debug entry.